AnonymerNiklasistanonym/MoonpieBot/installer/man.md

 Example: "*abcdefghijklmnop*"

 **MOONPIE_CONFIG_SPOTIFY_API_REFRESH_TOKEN**
-: You can get this token by authenticating once successfully using the MOONPIE_CONFIG_SPOTIFY_API_CLIENT_ID and MOONPIE_CONFIG_SPOTIFY_API_CLIENT_SECRET.
-After the successful authentication via a website that will open you can copy the refresh token from there.
+: Providing this token is not necessary but optional.
+You can get this token by authenticating once successfully using the MOONPIE_CONFIG_SPOTIFY_API_CLIENT_ID and MOONPIE_CONFIG_SPOTIFY_API_CLIENT_SECRET.
+This will be done automatically by this program if both values are provided (the browser window will open after starting).
+After a successful authentication via this website the refresh token can be copied from there but since it will be automatically stored in a database this variable does not need to be provided.
+If a value is found it is automatically written into the database and does not need to be provided after that.
 Example: "*abcdefghijklmnop*"

 **MOONPIE_CONFIG_TWITCH_API_ACCESS_TOKEN**